linhntaim/dotenv-conversion/README.md

                 value = originEnv.STOPPED_VALUE_1
                 break
         }
+        // When reusing any conversion method,
-        // When reusing `auto`, make sure you pass all available params of the method to it return this.auto(value, ...params)
+        // make sure you pass all available params of the method to it return this.auto(value, ...params)
     },
 }